-Students who have attempted at least 13 credits who are not meeting the minimum SAP requirements will need to appeal for an Academic Plan.
-In the Appeal you will explain why you have not been able to meet the SAP requirements and what you plan to do to improve you academic standing.
-Students will meet with an Academic Advisor in the RVCC Advising and Counseling department.
-The student and the Advisor will come up with a realistic Academic Plan.
-Once the Appeal for an Academic Plan is approved the student can receive financial aid.
-Student’s must meet SAP within one year or will risk losing their aid permanently.
-During the Appeal semester(s), you cannot fail or withdraw from any classes.
+Students who have attempted at least 13 credits who are not meeting the minimum SAP requirements will need to appeal to be put on Probation for Financial Aid.
+In the Appeal you will explain what issues have caused you to fail or withdraw from all attempted courses and how those issues have been resolved.
+In addition, the student will need to attach supporting documentation that verifies their issue(s) have been addressed and resolved.
+During the Probation semester(s), students cannot fail or withdraw from any classes.
 If this occurs the student will lose your financial aid for the following semesters and beyond.

 Financial Aid Cancellation

 If the student's appeal is approved and they then do not meet the terms of their appeal after one semester their financial aid will be cancelled.
 Students are encouraged to take courses at their own expense until they meet the minimum SAP standards.

 In order to receive financial aid, the student must meet the minimum standards of Satisfactory Academic Progress.
 Students who have met the minimum standards of academic progress after their semester of financial aid probation will be eligible for reinstatement of their financial aid.
 Students who have met the minimum standards of academic progress at their own expense will also be eligible for reinstatement of their financial aid.

 Students who withdraw from courses, receive a grade of incomplete, repeat or fail a course during a given term, will have these courses count towards courses attempted.
 An incomplete course is treated the same as a failed course.
 All repeated courses will be counted toward credits attempted when evaluating satisfactory academic progress standards.